East Asian Studies

 On campus, our students experience regional culture at many levels, including language tables and clubs, guest lectures, performing and visual arts, film, festivals, and regional cuisine.
 These activities are often initiated by and benefit greatly from the diverse student population of Mount Holyoke and particularly the large numbers of students from Asian countries or with an Asian background.

-Asian studies majors and minors graduate to pursue careers in fields as varied as education, business, NGOs, journalism, the arts, government service, and graduate study.
+Asian studies majors and minors graduate to pursue careers in fields as varied as law, education, business, NGOs, journalism, the arts, government service, and graduate study.

 Minors in Chinese and Japanese are available; see their own sections of the catalog.